Ezra Miller cited for felony burglary in Vermont - NewsBreak

 Ezra Miller cited for felony burglary in Vermont

-STAMFORD, Vt. ( NEWS10 ) — Vermont State Police in Shaftsbury report a felony burglary charge against embattled actor Ezra Miller.
+STAMFORD, Vt. ( NEWS10 ) — State police in Shaftsbury, Vermont report a felony charge against embattled actor Ezra Miller.
+They said Miller, who uses they/them pronouns, faces a burglary charge.

 Just before 6 p.m. on May 1, a burglary was reported at a residence on County Road in Stamford, Vermont.
 Police said several bottles of alcohol were taken while the owners were away.
-After reviewing surveillance videos and interviewing witnesses, they said they had probable cause to charge Miller, 29, of Stamford.Actor Ezra Miller accused of ‘cult-like’ behavior, abuse of indigenous teen
+After reviewing surveillance videos and interviewing witnesses, they said they had probable cause to charge Miller, 29, of Stamford.‘Love you so much’: John Travolta pays tribute to friend Olivia Newton-John

-Miller was charged with felony burglary into an unoccupied dwelling.
-Police found the actor at around 11:30 p.m. on Sunday and issued a citation to appear at the Bennington Criminal Division of Vermont Superior Court on Sept.
-26 to be arraigned.

-Miller has also been arrested twice this year in Hawaii , in a disorderly conduct case and on suspicion of assault, and back in June, the parents of an 18-year-old from North Dakota named Tokata Iron Eyes accused the actor of a litany of abuses starting when their child was just 12 years old.
-Tokata’s mother, Sara Jumping Eagle, has also accused Miller of assaulting her when she and Tokata’s father, Chase Iron Eyes, went to California to check on Tokata earlier this year.

 Comments / 0